 I have interviewed three people on my blog about their online job experiences and you can read the stories here, here and here.
 In all three, I interviewed people who had been working online for at least three years.

-The lady who I’ve interviewed has been working online a little over a year.
+This work at home mom has been working online for a little over a year, from June 2015.
 She tells us about the highs and lows since she started freelancing.
 Why didn’t she throw in the towel when it got rough?

 What led you to start freelancing?